LSSTDESC/imSim/doc/config.rst

 Instance catalogs
 -----------------

 Instance catalogs are text files best suited to making small handcrafted inputs.
-For legacy and compatibility purposes, They follow the format of the *PhoSim* program inputs which are documented on `PhoSim Web Site <https://bitbucket.org/phosim/phosim_release/wiki/Instance%20Catalog>`__.
+For legacy and compatibility purposes, they follow the format of the *PhoSim* program inputs which are documented on `PhoSim Web Site <https://bitbucket.org/phosim/phosim_release/wiki/Instance%20Catalog>`__.
 The file should contain a a header including metadata describing the observation and a list of sources.

 Key Name: instance_catalog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^